History of Saint Anne's

 The Reverend Thomas Gardner resigned in 1880 and named his son, The Reverend Hilton Gardner, as his successor, it being provided that for a period of fifty years from the Consecration the right of Presentation should remain with the Founder's family.

 The present church

 On Saturday, September 27th, 1890, the new church of St. Anne, Stanley, built by Mr. Thomas Fenwick Harrison in memory of his father, was consecrated by Bishop Ryle.
 The church was designed by Aldridge & Deacon and is early English in character, of the style prevalent in this country between the years 1200-1250.
 It is of excellent proportions and beautiful design.
 The exterior is of Woolton, the interior of Runcorn stone.
-The stone pulpit, beautifully carved, was the gift of one of Mr. Harrison's daughters, the East Window the gift of his son.
-The East Window in the Lady Capel was the gift of another daughter, and the font of his grandchildren.
+The beautifully carved stone pulpit was the gift of one of Mr. Harrison's daughters, the East Window the gift of his son.
+The East Window in the Lady Chapel was the gift of another daughter, and the font of his grandchildren.

 In the following years, St Anne's was still being improved.
 In 1914 a faculty was granted for two candlesticks on each Altar, a Litany desk in the centre aisle, and white marble facings on the chancel steps.
-In 1914 Mr Fenwick Harrison presented an organ, as a memorial to the patriotism of those who voluntarily offered themselves for service in the Great War.
+In 1919 Mr Thomas Fenwick Harrison presented a new organ, as a memorial to the patriotism of those who voluntarily offered themselves for service in the Great War.
 A memorial screen was erected, on which are entered the names of those who died during the conflict.
 Anthony Hogan has set up a website with information about the men listed on the memorial.

 The church in 1915